Skip to main content Skip to footer

 }

-There's a fair amount of code here, but all we're doing is modifying the size and color of the ComboBox.
-We change all the white in the dropdown to black, darken the grey hover effect when users hover over list elements, and add some padding to the control to give it a little more space.
+There's a fair amount of code above, but all we're doing is modifying the size and color of the ComboBox.
+We change all the white in the dropdown to black, darken the grey hover effect when users hover over list elements, and add some padding to the control to add a little more space.
 When we run the application, we'll see the following:

 Customizing the Dropdown Elements

 Now, loading in an array is pretty basic.
-In most scenarios, you won't be creating your data in code but receiving it from a database, and most of the time, it won't be an array of strings but an array of objects that you'll be receiving.
-The nice thing about this, however, is that ComboBox makes it easy to add data from an API call, and even more, you can use this additional data to customize the dropdown elements of the ComboBox further.
+In most scenarios, it won't be an array of strings but an array of objects you'll receive.
+The nice thing about this, however, is that ComboBox makes it easy to bind to objects and select which property of the object you want to bind to.

 data() {